-- assignment of credit risk ratings and determination of whether exposures should be placed on credit watchlists; - assessment of whether a significant increase in credit risk has occurred; - selecting and calibrating the ECL models such as CCIs; - determining the expected remaining maturity of revolving products (e.g. overdrafts and credit cards); - · determination of the forecast loss rates; and - application of thematic overlays where potential risks may not be captured in the underlying modelled ECL.
-Such top-down additional modelled ECL is quantified by means of applying conditional probabilities of more severe scenarios materializing arising from emerging risk themes.
+- assignment of credit risk ratings and determination of whether exposures should be placed on credit watchlists; - assessment of whether a significant increase in credit risk has occurred; - selecting and calibrating the ECL models such as CCIs; - determining the expected remaining maturity of revolving products (e.g. overdrafts and credit cards); - determination of the forecast loss rates; and - application of additional modelled ECL where potential risks may not be captured in the underlying modelled ECL.
+Such top-down additional modelled ECL is quantified by means of applying conditional probabilities of more severe scenarios materializing arising from emerging risk themes and may be adjusted subject to Hong Kong specific conditions when appropriate.

-As at 31 December 2020, thematic ECL overlays were applied to account for uncertainties arising from the ongoing COVID-19 pandemic, the continuing US-China trade tensions and the sociopolitical situation in Hong Kong.
-In determining this overlay, the Group has considered a range of plausible outcomes under base and stress scenarios using a top-down approach.
-These assessments consider both the economic impact of COVID-19 and the various government relief measures implemented to mitigate the impact.
-The Group has assigned probabilities to the scenarios in-line with management's judgement of the likelihood of each scenario occurring in determining the overlay.
+As at 31 December 2022, additional modelled ECL was applied to account for uncertainties arising from the ongoing COVID-19 pandemic and the ongoing Russia-Ukraine war.
+In determining this additional modelled ECL, the DBS Group has considered a range of plausible outcomes under base and stress scenarios using a top-down approach.
+The DBS Group has assigned probabilities to the scenarios in-line with management's judgement of the likelihood of each scenario occurring in determining the additional modelled ECL.
+Hong Kong specific conditions have been considered in determining the final additional modelled ECL.

-The base case scenario forecasts a deterioration in the short-term, with economic recovery within a 2-year horizon.
-The stress case scenario is a more severe outlook with a deeper and longer period of recession in which economic recovery is delayed till end 2023 and 2024.
+The base case scenario forecasts a steady recovery in the global economy.
+The stress case scenario is a deep recession in 2023 with gradual recovery over 2024 and 2025.
 This includes a combination of negative GDP growth, declines in property prices and an increase in the unemployment rates.